MasterGTFX/llm-decision-tree/README.md

 - **Internal Nodes:** Questions that narrow down the possibilities.
 - **Leaf Nodes:** The final conclusions (single diagnosis).

-This is a very valid and often more robust design than a dynamic one.
 It shifts the LLM's role from a "runtime brain" to an "offline compiler" that builds a expert system.